BetonQuest/BetonQuest/docs/Documentation/Frequently-Asked-Questions.md

 No. You can use [cross-conversation-pointers](../Documentation/Features/Conversations.md#cross-conversation-pointers) though.

 ## Can I delete all tags from a player at once?
-No. You either need to run all `/q t del PLAYER PACKAGE.TAG` commands, or you can use `/q purge PLAYER` to reset an entire player profile.
+No. You either need to run all `/q t del PLAYER PACKAGE>TAG` commands, or you can use `/q purge PLAYER` to reset an entire player profile.
 If you want this as a scripted part of your quest however:
 Either use a folder event that holds all tag-deleting events.
 Or use a `run` event in which you specify all tag-deleting events at once.